 It can be challenging to make ends meet when you're in school.
-The Graduate Division may be able to help you with a merit based fellowship, childcare grant, travel, or research award.
+The Graduate Division may be able to help you with an internal fellowship, childcare grant, travel, or research award.
 Together with your graduate program, we can also help you navigate through the application process for other types of support.

 Apply for a Fellowship

-- Merit Based Fellowships: The Graduate Division offers merit-based fellowships to PhD students.
+- Internal Fellowships: The Graduate Division offers many fellowships to eligible PhD students.
 Students must be nominated for these annual awards by their individual programs.
-Get details about merit-based fellowships.
+Get details about competitive and non-competitive internal fellowships.

 - Extramural Grants and Fellowships: Extramural fellowships distinguish the most meritorious research projects.
 Eligibility, support, and application procedures vary widely.
 Consult with your UCSF graduate program director, administrator, advisor, and the Graduate Division as you prepare applications.
 Find out more about applying for extramural funding.